Last updated 7th July, 2018

 Angelika Kluk had died a brutal death.
 She had been beaten, raped, tied up and stabbed 19 times before being dumped underground.
 Forensic scientists indicated she had been alive when placed in that space under the floorboards.

 Psychologists and criminologists have long understood the development of those who kill and the murder of Angelika Kluk did not indicate this was Peter Tobin’s first murder.
 They knew he had done this before.
-It is very rare for a middle aged man to suddenly commit a murder so brutal and detailed.
-This is a developed behaviour and this type of murder generally starts at a younger age, around late teens to early twenties.
+It is very rare for a middle-aged man to suddenly commit a murder so brutal and detailed.
+This is a developed behavior and this type of murder generally starts at a younger age, around late teens to early twenties.

 This suggests Peter Tobin may have been killing for 40 years.
 Police launched Operation Anagram to examine his past, his movements and his history and compare them with unsolved murders across the UK.

 Their investigations led them to the bodies of two teenage girls, murdered by Peter Tobin and buried in the back garden of his former home.
 Peter Tobin was on the Violent and Sex Offenders Register, he moved around the country from place to place always giving a different name and rarely informing the authorities, as he was meant to do, of his whereabouts.
 He was free to roam and with false names, he was free of his past crimes.